 Contact the Germain Law Group today for a consultation about your life insurance claim in Hillsborough County, Pinellas County, Brevard County and Manatee County.
 Michael B. Germain is a knowledgeable insurance lawyer in Tampa who will listen to the facts of your situation and help you determine the best recourse in pursuing your claim for your denied life insurance claim.

-Contact Germain Law Group at (813) 835-8888 or submit an online form for a consultation about your insurance claim throughout Central Florida, including Hillsborough, Pasco, Pinellas, Polk, Citrus, Hernando Counties, and surrounding areas.
+Contact Germain Law Group, P.A. at (813) 835-8888 or submit an online form for a consultation about your insurance claim throughout Central Florida, including Hillsborough, Pasco, Pinellas, Polk, Citrus, Hernando Counties, and surrounding areas.